wghglory/angularTable/README.md

 To be honest, I never implement an app with internalization although I ever heard angular has i18n and l10n for this purpose.
 Localization, from my understanding, is to use local symbols, e.g. $ is for US and ￥ is for China.
 This can be achieved by introducing **angular-locale_zh.js**.

 Internalization, here I mean shifting between English and Chinese, needs resources for both of them, and I just learnt that we can use angular-translate to do it.

 ## Instruction and Features

 1. Assume using core angular, no angular-ui-grid for filtering, editing, etc
 2. **Add**: add button will add a blank row.
 After typing anything, assume clicking "Update" will save new record (Update is like Save button)
 3. **Update**: Assume updating one row once
-4. Double click one cell, edit that row; double click any cell in that row again, quit edit mode
+4. Double click cellphone cell, edit that row; double click that cell in that row again, quit edit mode
-5. Double click one cell and then double click another row => quitting edit mode of previous row and enable edit for current row
+5. Double click cellphone cell and then double click cellphone in another row => quitting edit mode of previous row and enable edit for current row
 6. select all checkboxes/none and multi-delete

 There are some small places that can be optimized but I think it's enough for a demo.